 Second, it was mentioned that he turned around to “do something” with his pants, but the woman never noticed exactly what he did.
 Who’s to say that he didn’t realize his zipper was open, or maybe he had an itch?
 I’m not a fan of men who “fiddle” with their pants, but he did turn his back to her, so perhaps he was just taking care of some personal business and was trying to be polite about it.
 We honestly don’t know what he was doing, do we?

 The last part of the story says that he shook the woman’s hand and said he appreciated that she didn’t look at him with scorn.
 Would a rapist really shake the hand of his intended victim, and wish her well with her bible study?
 I doubt such a violent and vile man would change his mind about his intentions in the time it takes to ride an elevator 13 floors.

-I think it’s a good idea to treat all strangers respectfully and to try to avoid dangerous situations by being kind, by not looking like a scared victim, and by taking control of those situations however possible.
-However, I don’t think it’s a good idea to assume that all strange or even rude men of color are rapists, and to assume that you averted a rape by talking about the bible simply because you weren’t raped that night.
+I think it’s a good idea to give strangers some space, and to try to avoid dangerous situations by not looking like a scared victim and by taking control of those situations when possible.
+However, I don’t think it’s a good idea to assume that all rude men are rapists, and to assume that you averted a rape by talking about the bible simply because you weren’t raped that night.
 This specious reasoning is faulty enough, but when an element of racism is added to it, I would say it’s downright disgusting.

 Please share with others using the social media plug-ins below.
 Thank you.